+First, you need to research how to become an Instagram influencer to learn the best path to monetization for you.
 You need at least 1,000 Instagram followers to start earning from the platform as a rule of thumb.
 Beyond this figure, your earning potential increases proportionately with your income.
 Brands pay anywhere from $10 for a sponsored post up to over $1.5 million, depending on your influence (aka follower count and engagement metrics).

 Statistica revealed Cristiano Ronaldo's per post-earnings as approximately $1.6 million, while Ariana Grande makes $1.51 million for each post.
 Crazy, right?
 Beyond your follower count, however, your post engagement factors into earnings - brands are only looking to invest in influencers connected to their audiences.

 Having a million followers is nice, but if you’re only averaging 1,000 likes per post, it signals to a brand that you likely bought followers or that your content is relevant to your audience.